 As we gear up to our 10 year business anniversary, we have been looking back over our client files for the past decade.
 And all we can say is “WOW!”
 We knew we had worked with a huge variety of businesses over that time – we just hadn’t realised how diverse they really were.

-I thought I would share just a glimpse into our client files – so you get just a taste of the life of a copywriter.
+I thought I would share just a glimpse into our copywriting client files – so you get just a taste of the life of a copywriter and the copywriting services we offer.

 Biggest project: This was with Flight Centre and took my team of 21 writers 8 months to complete.
 Most of my writers then promptly headed off on more trips around the world as their taste was well and truly wetted through sharing their past travel experiences.